 - Organ Damage

-Seat belt injuries, also known as seatbelt syndrome, happens sometimes.
-Most often, they are in the form of bruising on the chest which clears up faster than other injuries.
+Seat belt injuries, also known as seatbelt syndrome, happens sometimes after a car accident.
+Most often, these injuries come in the form of bruising on the chest.
+Chest bruising usually clears up faster than other injuries.
 But sometimes the force of the seatbelt doing its job, preventing you from flying through a windshield, might crack a rib.
 The pain from a cracked rib can last for months.
 Sometimes, the sternum will be affected.
 This is the bone in the middle of your chest that attaches to ribs.
 Since the sternum is so close to your lungs and heart, you should seek medical attention if you have a sore chest, to rule out complications beyond bruising.
-Car crashes can also result in soft tissue injuries in the abdomen and shoulder area.
+Car crashes can also result in soft tissue injuries in the abdomen and shoulder area, near where you were wearing a seatbelt.

 Internal bleeding after a car accident can happen in different ways.
 Sometimes just the sheer force of the crash will throw the body against part of the interior of the car (steering wheel, console, etc).
 This can rupture blood vessels.
 Other times, a broken bone can poke through an artery and cause blood to leak into the body.
 Internal bleeding might not be immediately apparent.
 There are many signs of internal bleeding which can include: